Barkingside

 Barkingside is an area in Ilford, in the London Borough of Redbridge.
-It includes the major road junction of Fullwell Cross which also gives its name to the locality near that roundabout.
+It includes the major road junction of Fullwell Cross, which also gives its name to the locality near that roundabout.
 The area is situated 10.6 miles (17km) north east of Charing Cross.
+Prior to 1965, it formed part of the borough of Ilford in the historic county of Essex.

 Barkingside is chiefly known for the children's charity Barnardo's, which was founded there in 1866, and still has its headquarters there.
-Some of the oldest buildings in Barkingside include the Barnardo's chapel, the underground station, which was originally an Edwardian railway station, and Holy Trinity Church, which dates from 1840.
+Some of the oldest buildings in Barkingside include the Barnardo's chapel, the Edwardian railway station (in 1948 transferred from LNER to London Underground's Central Line), and Holy Trinity Church, which dates from 1840.
 Barkingside is notable for its concentration of east London's Jewish population.

 Toponymy

 Barkingside

-The area's name is believed to be due to its location on the Barkingside of Hainault Forest, just inside the boundary of the Manor and Parish of Barking (of which Great Ilford was a major sub-division) which ran through the forest.
+The area's name is believed to be due to its location on the Barking side of Hainault Forest, just inside the boundary of the Manor and Parish of Barking (of which Great Ilford was a major sub-division) which ran through the forest.

 Chapman and Andre's 1777 map of Essex shows Barking Side as a linear common on the western edge of Hainault Forest.
 The map showed a number of dwellings on the western side of the common, which had a road (the northern part of which survives as Tomswood Hill) running through it.